 As noted in the Chambers-Clover Watershed Action Plan, the Watershed Action Agenda and the WRIA 12 Plan, the principal impacts to habitat along Clover Creek have been caused by dredging and rerouting of stream channels, ditching or burying the stream, elimination of wetlands and estuarine habitat, riparian forest removal, as well as non-point water quality pollution, industrial discharges, fish passage barriers and removal of large wood from channels.
-Recommended projects are listed in Section 5.1.
+Recommended projects are listed in Section 5.1.\ Master restoration plans should be developed to reduce negative impacts and unintended consequences.

-Areas of WRIA 12 that would provide the most benefit to coho salmon are located upstream of Steilacoom Lake and include all of the Clover main stem, as well the North Fork Clover Creek and Spanaway Creek which are located outside of the City.
-The principal factors that provide the greatest benefit to coho salmon are generally sediment load, substrate quality, habitat types (e.g. pool frequency and backwater pools), water quality, and removal of fish passage obstructions.
+Areas of WRIA 12 that would provide the most benefit to coho salmon are located upstream of Steilacoom Lake and include Clover Creek in the City up to Spanaway Creek, the upper reaches of all of the Clover main stem, any perennial reaches of as well the North Fork Clover Creek and Spanaway and Morey cereeks.
+Some of these areas which are located outside of the City.
+The principal factors that provide the greatest benefit to coho salmon are generally sediment load, substrate quality, perennial flow, habitat types (e.g. pool frequency and backwater pools), water quality, and removal of fish passage obstructions.
 Restoration of flow to the lower sections of Clover Creek, from Lake Steilacoom upstream to above the north fork confluence is necessary to achieve the benefits of habitat restoration.
 Pierce County has recently been exploring effective ways to seal the streambed and thereby retain existing lows in the stream channel, in addition to projects to improve base flows from the contributing basin.
 The City of Lakewood should continue to work with Pierce County in these efforts.